Meet LA Rams Executive Jennifer Prince Who Matches the Team in Grit and Perseverance

 For dedicated football fans, it’s the day they’ve been waiting for since the Super Bowl in February.
 It’s a scorching Sunday in August at SoFi Stadium and the preseason opener between the hometown Rams and the Dallas Cowboys.
 As usual, Jennifer Prince is walking the stadium hours before kickoff.
 Jennifer is the chief commercial officer for the LA Rams, which means for her and her team of 40, it’s a different kind of game day.

 “Happy game day!” she says with a big smile as she greets her squad.
 Dressed in their own version of corporate casual (the favored color is Rams royal blue), the sales and marketing team is getting down to business.
-While they have their game faces on, Jennifer cuts through with a big hug for her number two, James Daniel, and a warm welcome for the newest member of the team, Jessica Weinstein.
+While they have their game faces on, Jennifer cuts through with a big hug for a member of her team, James Daniel, and a warm welcome for the newest member, Jessica Weinstein.
 “This is your first game, right?”
 Jennifer says.
 Like a coach, she is getting her players ready to do what they do best.

 Jennifer Prince cuts a petite frame in a world full of large humans.
 She is, however, comfortable with colleagues and clients—so much so that she casts a long shadow.
 Before and during the game, she spends hours luxury box-hopping and connecting with the Rams’ most valuable partners.
 “I consider myself an extrovert.
 I’m social and outgoing and can be put in any social situation with ease and comfort.”